Ministro Pistarini International Airport: Route development

-Qantas withdrew its service to the airport in favour of Santiago de Chile in March 2012; flights to Ezeiza Airport had begun in November 2008.
+Qantas withdrew its service to the airport in favour of Santiago in March 2012; flights to Ezeiza Airport had begun in November 2008.
 This followed Malaysia Airlines' termination of its Boeing 747-served Kuala Lumpur–Cape Town–Buenos Aires route in early 2012 to cut costs.
 Aerolíneas Argentinas discontinued the Auckland stopover on the Buenos Aires–Sydney run in July 2012; Sydney was removed from the airline's network in April 2014.
 South African Airways discontinued its Johannesburg–Buenos Aires service in March 2014.

 In June 2010, Qatar Airways launched direct flights between the airport and Doha, but in August 2020 cancelled the route.
 After a ten-year gap, KLM resumed operations at the airport in October 2011.
 Emirates launched services to the airport in January 2012, but in August 2020 discontinued the route.
 Turkish Airlines extended its Istanbul–São Paulo service to end at Ezeiza in December 2012.
 Air New Zealand started non-stop flights between the airport and Auckland in December 2015, but discontinued them in 2020.
 United Airlines cancelled non-stop flights from Newark, New Jersey, in October 2019.

 In January 2018, Aerolineas Argentinas cancelled the non-stop flight to Barcelona.
 Later, low-cost carriers LEVEL and Norwegian started long-haul flights to Ezeiza airport from Barcelona and London-Gatwick, respectively.
 The Norwegian carrier discontinued the route in April 2020.
 Ethiopian Airlines and Swiss carrier Edelweiss Air launched new flights to Buenos Aires.
 Aerolíneas Argentinas started flights to Orlando in December 2019, but in March 2020 the route was discontinued.
 LATAM Argentina ended its operations in June 2020 and discontinued routes to Miami and Brazil.
 In July 2020, American Airlines discontinued its Los Angeles route.

 Statistics

 Accidents and incidents

-As of August 2011, Aviation Safety Network records 30 accidents/incidents for aircraft that departed from the airport or had it as a destination.
+As of August 2011, Aviation Safety Network recorded 30 accidents/incidents for aircraft that departed from the airport or had it as a destination.
 The list below provides a summary of the fatal events that took place at or in the vicinity of the airport.